Nina (TV series)

 Nina is a French television series.
-It has run since 2015 on France 2.
+It was initially broadcast from 2015 to 2021 on France 2.

 Plot

 At age 39, Nina begins a nursing career in the Madeleine Brès Hospital's internal medicine department, headed by her ex-husband Dr. Costa Antonakis.
 While taking care of her daughter Lily, who is suffering from cancer, she chooses to be a nurse, surreptitiously reviving Costa's war with his rival, Dr. Proust, and disturbing Costa's relationship with a young pediatrician.